cfpb/cfpb.github.io/_posts/2014-03-27-new-regulation.md

 As I'm writing this, my team is working on deploying new code and content through our process into production.
 It's a very exciting time, as we're going to be hosting Regulation Z (Truth in Lending) on our eRegulations platform.
-It's taken us approximately six months since the last regulation (Regulation E
-- Electronic Fund Transfers) to release this new one.
-That's admittedly a long time between what is seems like a simple content update.
+It's taken us approximately six months since the last regulation (Regulation E - Electronic Fund Transfers) to release this new one.
+That's admittedly a long time between what seems like a simple content update.
 However, Regulation Z differs significantly from Regulation E, requiring us to improve and update the eRegulations platform.
-Here, I'll share some of the more interesting improvements, and in the process also reveal more about how our platform works.
+Here, I'll share some of the more interesting improvements and in the process also reveal more about how our platform works.

 ## Significant differences in size

 The first and foremost difference between the two regulations is that Z is significantly larger than E in almost all aspects.
-In Table 1, for each type of content you can see the difference between E and Z. For example, E has 26 sections while Z has 54.
+In Table 1, you can see the difference between E and Z for each type of content.
+For example, E has 26 sections while Z has 54.

 | | Regulation E | Regulation Z |